OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - "Forgot Password" function that allows a user to set a new password or
 - "Change Password" function that allows a logged in user to set a new password.

+If you are performing a black-box test, perform a dictionary attack to detect weak passwords (this is described in more detail in the next chapter).

 #### References

 ##### OWASP Mobile Top 10 2016